germangh/batman/+batman/+preproc/stage3.md

 Preprocessing: Stage 3
 ===

-The last pre-processing stage consisted in the following steps:
+The third pre-processing stage consisted in the following steps:

 * Downsampling to 250 Hz.